Luxgen: History

 Luxgen made its first overseas sale in Oman in 2010, as part of a plan to focus on the Middle East, Latin America, Central America and South America, Russia, China and Southeast Asia car markets.
 Further sales were made in the Dominican Republic.

 In 2011, Luxgen topped the J.D.
 Power Customer Service Index (CSI) in Taiwan among locally produced car brands.
 Luxgen repeated as the highest-scoring marque among Mass Market Brands in the J.D.
 Power 2018 Taiwan CSI Study.

 Luxgen entered the Russian market in 2013 followed by the Iranian market in 2017.

 In 2020, Luxgen announced that the manufacturer would exit from China market due to low sales.
 In response to the transformation of electric vehicles in 2022, LUXGEN will change its brand identity and change the L logo to the English letters LUXGEN, The brand slogan was also changed to "Pure Highlights, Infinite Possibilities."

+In December 2025, Foxtron Vehicle Technologies agreed to acquire Luxgen for pending Fair Trade Commission approval.
+The deal is expected to close in the first quarter of 2026.
+Luxgen will no longer launch new models and will instead operate a dedicated sales system for the Foxtron brand.